karthick0529/Chat_Application/README.md

 Logging In

-When you first visit Echo-Chat, you will land on the Login Page.
+When you first visit Chit-Chat, you will land on the Login Page.

 Login Page: